What to wear for family photos

 Oftentimes we compromise comfort for style.
 Try to keep a good balance here, think about the length of the session and the location of the session.
 Will those high heels do well if there's any small hiking to get to your photo shoot location?
 How about a quick sprint to catch up to the kids? lastly, any strong colours in your shoes will bring massive attention to them... neon did you say?
 Forget it! 😅 Closed boots are often a very safe option.

 We're not here to advertise for Nike, SUPREME or anyone else.
 Now, this is just a suggestion, coming from the perspective that logos are distracting and bring attention to themselves instead of attention to your family members.

 Warm, sunny tones are my jam and one or two members in jeans are fine, more than that it starts to look strange as blue is the opposite of warmth in the colour palette.

 Using a colour palette will give you guidance and uniformity while not making everything the same.

 To choose a colour palette you can draw inspiration from Pinterest or a Google Image Search by simply searching for "colour palette" and then choosing something that matches or contrasts your photoshoot location.
 Here are some examples

-There's plenty of flexibility when using a color palette and this will make the job of choosing what to wear for your family photoshoot much easier.
+There's plenty of flexibility when using a colour palette and this will make the job of choosing what to wear for your family photoshoot much easier.